Kelowna Doula Association Referral List

 To offer consistent standards to the public, KDA doulas who wish to be on the Kelowna Doula Association Referral List must adhere to the following statements:

-KDA doulas will strive to become and remain proficient in the professional practice through continuing education and least once per year.
+KDA doulas will strive to become and remain proficient in professional practice through continuing education and least once per year.